gvp-257/AnalogControlPanel/Readme.md

 The default value is 1.100 (1.1 volts).

-WARNING: some module suppliers bridge the AREF pin to AVCC on the printed circuit board.
-You can only use referenceDefault() with such modules.
+WARNING: I have heard that some Arduino clone suppliers bridge the AREF pin to AVCC on the printed circuit board.
+You can only use referenceDefault() with such boards.

-Any external voltage reference, for example a TL431 or LM4040, must be between 1V and AVCC. `referenceExternal()` is for knowledgeable circuit designers.
+Any external voltage reference, for example a TL431 or LM4040, must be between 1 volt and AVCC. `referenceExternal()` is for knowledgeable circuit designers.

 ## Resolution: Bit Depth Of Samples